 25. Joan Baez

-Joan Baez mentioned earlier in relation to her younger sister Mimi Fariña.
+And lastly, we have Joan Baez, who was mentioned earlier in relation to her younger sister, Mimi Fariña.
 Fariña wrote many of Baez’s songs, but Baez’s voice stands on its own.

 Her beautiful and soulful sound is why her name is well-known in Mexico and the US.
-Unlike her sister, most of Baez’s music is in English, geared toward the American market.
+Unlike her sister, most of Baez’s music are in English, geared toward the American market.

 She performed at the infamous Woodstock Festival, performing a total of fourteen songs that the crowd went wild for.